ManiYang/ManiCard/README.md

 ### Current Limitations

++ Only supports self-managed Neo4j DB (as opposed to Neo4j Aura).
-+ Only supports single-instance Neo4j DB (as apposed to a cluster).
++ Only supports single-instance Neo4j DB (as opposed to a cluster).
 + No automatic sync among multiple instances of the app (on difference devices) connecting to the same Neo4j DB instance.
 You need to manually reload the data.
 + Unsaved updates because of DB connection issues are recorded in a text file, but they are not retried.
-After resolving DB connection issues, you need to re-open the app, and apply the unsaved updateds manually.
+After resolving DB connection issues, you need to re-open the app, and apply the unsaved updates manually.
 + No markdown preview (yet).